FreddyVRetro/ISA-PicoMEM/firmware/PicoMEM2/README.md

 ### PM2-6-21-26: First Public Firmware release

- + .VHD Hard drive image support (Fixed size only)
+ + .VHD Hard drive image support (Fixed size only)<br />
- + HDD and Floppy images sorted alphabetically.
+ + HDD and Floppy images sorted alphabetically.<br />
- + OLED parameter in config.txt : Select 3 type of OLED screen
+ + OLED parameter in config.txt : Select 3 type of OLED screen<br />
- - MPU is now enabled via PMINIT
+ - MPU is now enabled via PMINIT<br />
- - SB DSP commands E2 and 24 added.
+ - SB DSP commands E2 and 24 added.<br />
  !
-Now display RP2350 on the info page.
+Now display RP2350 on the info page.<br />
  !
-Display bug from image selection when None is selected.
+Display bug from image selection when None is selected.<br />
  !
-Corrected support of sub folder from Floppy BIOS selection.
+Corrected support of sub folder from Floppy BIOS selection.<br />
  !
-IRQ 3 detection was not working, IRQ6 was not enabled.
+IRQ 3 detection was not working, IRQ6 was not enabled.<br />
  !
-Corrected a BUG in IRQ detection (prevented some PC to BOOT)
+Corrected a BUG in IRQ detection (prevented some PC to BOOT)<br />

 "Bug" : PicoMEM IRQ is still hard coded, Jumper on IRQ7 is mandatory.